nicktruel/simon-game/README.md

 ## Features

-* The game has a "Rules" button explaining to the user how to play the game.
+* The page has a "Rules" button explaining to the user how to play the game.
 * A "Press to start" button acts as an on switch, and start the first serie.
 * The "Game Pad" is composed of 4 different colored buttons with a different sound each.
 * Each button has three different shades of colors.
 The dim one is set when the game is off (before the user clicks on the start button).
 The brighter one is set when the game is on-going.
 And the brightest one is activated when the button is pressed (either by the computer or the user).